filadog/TinyClicker/README.md

 ## Quick info
 TinyClicker is an automated clicker for the Tiny Tower mobile game.
-The clicker utilizes computer vision to help you play Tiny Tower via LDPlayer Android mobile emulator.
+The clicker utilizes computer vision to help you play Tiny Tower via LDPlayer Android mobile emulator on Windows.

 Recommended version of LDPlayer is 4.x